luckylooke/dragon/.github/contributing.markdown

 ### Feature Requests

 We're still considering feature requests.
 Note that we might not implement the feature you want, or exactly how you want it.
-The goal here is to keep making `dragula` awesome while not making it too bloated.
+The goal here is to keep making `dragon` awesome while not making it too bloated.

 We also dislike overly specific features and favor more abstract ones you the consumer can build other features upon.